 The Franchise Agreement Series

-The first instalment in a three-part series of articles which focus on some of the key clauses within franchise agreements.
+The second instalment in a three-part series of articles which focus on the key clauses within franchise agreements.
 This article looks at the complexities surrounding the termination of a franchise.

 This article was brought to you by Tracy Williamson, Associate at Ashtons Legal.
 Ashtons Legal is a full-service law firm which puts the client at the heart of everything it does.

 The Ashtons Legal franchise department has over 20 years’ experience in assisting franchise networks across the UK and internationally.